 This may be in the form of advice about posture, instructing an employee on small desk exercises to mitigate potential problems, resources to look back on, and educating general good practice.

 This can be done in person or via a video call with the employee.
-The assessor will look at the whole workstation, which includes any and all equipment being used, the suitability of desks and chairs, and the general work conditions (temperature, noise pollution, lighting etc.).
+The assessor will look at the whole workstation, which includes any and all equipment being used, the suitability of desks and chairs, and the general work conditions (temperature, noise pollution, lighting, electrical safety, etc.).
 The employee’s role will be taken into account, as well as any special requirements they may have.

 Any potential problems that come up during the assessment are managed via things like employee training, on-site massage, provision of eye-tests and ergonomic equipment/supports, upgrading office furniture and being encouraged to move around more during a working day.